TaylorDesilets/K-Dimensional-Random-Response-Code/README.md

  CLASS **`TransitionNet`**
-A small feedforward neural network that takes:
+A small neural network that takes:
 - one-hot encoding of the true label $Y$
 - one-hot encoding of the privatized label $Y^*$